 If none of this sounds appealing and you’re dead set on a proper hotel, use travel loyalty programs to lessen the financial sting.
 Or apply for a travel rewards credit card and start earning points to redeem for free or reduced-price nights.
 If you travel frequently enough to justify a cobranded hotel rewards credit card, you can extract even more value.

 Pro tip: The Chase Sapphire Preferred® card and Capital One Venture Rewards credit card are excellent travel credit cards for everyday use (including non-travel purchases).
-Venture earns unlimited 2 miles per $1 spent on all eligible purchases, while Sapphire Preferred earns unlimited 2 points per $1 spent on eligible travel and dining purchases.
+Venture earns unlimited 2 miles per $1 spent on all eligible purchases, while Sapphire Preferred earns unlimited 3 points per $1 spent on eligible dining purchases and 5 points per $1 spent on eligible travel purchases made through the Chase Ultimate Rewards portal.

 7. Camp Out, Weather Permitting